maru143/tetris/README.md

 - PyQt5

-If you have appropriate python interpreter, you can install these requirements by running the folloing at the root directory:
+If you have an appropriate Python interpreter, you can install these requirements by running the following at the root directory:

 ```bash
 $ pip install -r requirements.txt